Cato Blue (livery): Variations

 With the rights to Cato Blue sold to Tranz Scenic in 2001, DCP 4761 received a repaint in the livery, but with the Tranz Scenic logo in place of the Tranz Rail logo.
-DCPs 4559 and 4628 had the Tranz Scenic logo painted on over the Tranz Rail logo.
+DCP's 4559 and 4628 had the Tranz Scenic logo painted on over the Tranz Rail logo.
 DSC 2624 was repainted by Tranz Scenic with the cab being repainted yellow, instead of grey.